 Careful planning of assignments and revision is critical to meeting deadlines and reaching goals.
 With the added volume and complexity of A Level work, it is vital that students review and consolidate what has been covered in lessons.
 The amount of work needed outside the classroom depends on individual student ability and, to some extent, on the subjects being studied.
-However, our advice is that in the Sixth Form students should be doing at least four hours of independent work a week per subject in Year 12, moving up to five hours for each A Level subject in Year 13.
+However, our advice is that in the Sixth Form students should be doing at least five hours for each A Level subject in Years 12 and 13.

 Information Advice and Guidance (IAG)

 At Wren Academy one of our priorities is to ensure that students are fully prepared for the next phase of their life.
 For many students, this will be life as a university undergraduate; for others, this will be through an apprenticeship or some other form of training or employment.
 Whatever your chosen path, we will provide a comprehensive support programme.
 This will include:

 - Skills training through our Service and Leadership Programme.

 - Opportunities to volunteer and lead at the Academy.

 - One-to-one help with personal statements from our learning mentors.

 The UCAS application involves completion of an online form and for most students this will be done between September and November in Year 13, based on preparation in Year 12.
 Students can apply for up to five universities through UCAS.
 Prior to making the application, students should think about which subject they wish to read at university and where they would like to apply.
 This choice should be the student’s decision, based on what they enjoy and are good at.
 It should not be based on parental aspirations or perceived status or the current fashion amongst friends.